crd150/crd150.github.io/tips.md

 ## **Getting help**
 \

+* Please try the assignment on your own before turning to other people for help. **If you email the professor or TA for help about a problem with your code, you must include the following**:
+  + A brief explanation of the task or operation you’re trying to accomplish (e.g. “Assignment 2, Question 1 part a” or “Trying to use get_acs() to access census data”)
+  + A description of the error code.
+Paste the error message into the email or attach a screenshot
+  + A brief explanation of steps you have already taken to try to resolve the issue on your own

 * You should ask your peers for help before you ask your instructor or TA.
 Relying on a single person to solve all of your problems is dangerous, because that person won’t be available throughout your career as a data scientist.

-* When asking for help from your peers, instructor, TA or an online forum, be precise and informative.
-The more context you can provide about what you’re trying to do and what errors you’re getting, the better.
-Also describe the steps you took to try to solve the problem yourself.

 * Read our course textbooks [R for Data Science](http://r4ds.had.co.nz/index.html) and [Geocomputation with R](https://geocompr.robinlovelace.net/)